2018-19 Applications Open - Closing Soon!

 We've had masses of messages after SYJO's big band performance at GRCH on International Jazz Day, asking us when the band will perform again.
 Thanks!
 We're delighted to announce another gig soon - on Sunday May 28th.

 Long recognised as a springboard for young talent, Strathclyde Youth Jazz Orchestra has been at the vanguard of jazz education since the first Glasgow Jazz Festival in 1987.
-The current band - aged between 17 and 24 - and led by band director, Alan Benzie, presents a fabulous new programme of traditional and contemporary big band numbers.
+The current band, led by band director, Alan Benzie, presents a fabulous new programme of traditional and contemporary big band numbers.
 Also featuring our SYJO vocalist, Luca Manning.

 Players from our SYJO2 ensemble, led by SYJO2 director, Brian Molley, will also perform a short set.